 The new midsize Kia K5 sedan goes on sale this summer as a 2022 model.

-Does the Kia K5 have a smaller engine than the turbocharged 2.5-liter four with 290 horsepower?
+Is the Kia K5 available with a smaller engine than the turbo 2.5-liter with 290 horsepower?

 Yes.
 The 2021 Kia K5 also is available with a direct-injected 1.6-liter inline-4 with 180 horsepower and 195 lb-ft of torque.
 It mates to an 8-speed automatic.